fiicodes/ERDiagram/README.md

 values(1,1);

-Query for fetching data from pizzatopping table:
+14.Query for fetching data from pizzatopping table:

 select *